6 people are charged in a Texas elections investigation involving 'vote harvesting'

 Another official, former Frio County Elections Administrator Carlos Segura, is charged with tampering with evidence.

-“The only word I have right now is that it’s ridiculous,” Segura said, and that he was advised by his lawyer not to speak further.
+“The only word I have right now is that it’s ridiculous,” Segura said.
+He added that his lawyer advised him not to speak further.

 Camacho, Trevino, Garza and Ramirez did not immediately respond to phone calls or an email requesting comment.
 A number could not be found for Rodriguez.